 Though entrepreneur Benjamin Ritter already knew how to play a musical instrument, he wanted to add another to his proficiencies, so he set his sights on the guitar.
 He wasn’t as jazzed about this particular resolution as he was for past ones, so he knew it would be important to make the goal tangible, by practicing for 15 minutes a day—no more, no less.
 And to pinpoint his attention, he also purchased a guitar and positioned it in a place where he’d catch a glimpse of it daily.

 These two facts were essential to his success, and his best advice to others.
 “The more connected you feel the resolution the more likely you’ll continue it,” he says.
 “You want to make it so your resolution is the least amount of work possible.
 If it has to do with eating healthy only keep healthy food in the house, or if it’s going to the gym pick one that you can walk to or fall asleep in your workout clothes, so you’re ready to go in the morning when you wake up.”
-Check out these financial resolutions that can help you save money in 2020.

 You will slip up—but it’s no big deal

 Jolie Manza, the owner of YogaKoh, felt impassioned about the amount of waste that’s filtered around the world and decided to make a difference.
 By removing all use of plastic in her life, she might not make a huge environmental footprint, but one that helps her feel impactful.
 To make this difficult cleansing possible, she made the background of her phone an ocean image from Bali, reminding her of why she cares for the planet.
 It also helped that she picked a cause specific to her interests.
 “Something has to mean enough to you that you are willing to go through the steps to make a change,” she says.